 Eating healthier, exercising, and weight loss can help lower the risks of diabetes.
 People with type 2 diabetes have a higher chance of setting themselves on the road to recovery by losing 10% or more of their body fat within five years of diagnosis.

-More about weight loss and diabetes:
+More about weight loss and diabetes

 Once you have diabetes, is there a way to reverse it?
-This study found that losing weight immediately after being diagnosed with diabetes is the most effective way to send type 2 diabetes into remission.
-In fact, the people in this study who managed a 10% weight loss in the first five years after being diagnosed were more than twice as likely to go into remission compared to those who stayed the same weight.
+This study found that losing weight immediately after being diagnosed with diabetes is the best way to send type 2 diabetes into remission.
+In fact, those who managed a 10% weight loss in the first five years after being diagnosed were more than twice as likely to go into remission compared to those who stayed the same weight.